kammitama5/kammitama5.github.io/_posts/2020-08-26-Wednesday-August-26th.md

 ## Thinking
 - One of the things I've really been thinking a lot about was how to add order into the chaos of existing and getting work done virtually.
-  I am often *incredibly* busy, and when my virtual schedule first started, I noticed that my productivity hours flipped; I prefer to stay up really late and get late.
+  I am often *incredibly* busy, and when my virtual schedule first started, I noticed that my productivity hours flipped; I prefer to stay up really late and get up late.
 - While this is dependent on the person, I've been asking around about various tips and tricks people have done to stay sane working and living in the same environment.
 - During one of my fellowships this summer, one of the founders of a company said that pre-frontal cortex rest is super important.
 You need time